mshagirov/pythonlab/_01-introduction/06_scope.md

 an enclosing function's variable from inside a nested function.

 This is useful for cases when you need a function with a state or memory.
-For instance, you want to keep track of time and update it inside you simulation.
+For instance, you want to keep track of time inside you simulation.
 To do this, you could use a nested function with `nonlocal` variable as shown in the code below.